The Situation in Germany

 Lufthansa Too Big to Fail?

-Grounded in Frankfurt ©Der Spiegel |
+| Grounded in Frankfurt ©Der Spiegel |

-© AP |
+| © AP |

 Kreuzfahrten have become extremely popular in Germany in recent years.
 They exude international flair via "alcohol-impregnated" people of numerous nationalities mingling on their way to exotic places.

-Here is the translation of a paragraph from the daily blog Elbvertiefung by the weekly Die Zeit: "How the cruise industry is doing in Corona times can be studied looking at water faucets.
+Here is the translation of a paragraph from the daily blog Elbvertiefung by the weekly Die Zeit: "How the cruise industry is doing in Corona times can be studied by looking at water faucets.
 There are thousands of faucets installed on every ship: in cabins, kitchens, and sports clubs.
 There are more than 400 cruise ships worldwide, most of which now bob up and down without guests, resulting in more than one million unused faucets.
-Like the ships, the faucets are built to be always used; otherwise, legionella bacteria may thrive in the pipes.
+Like the ships, the faucets are built to be used constantly; otherwise, Legionella bacteria may thrive in the pipes.
 That is why workers now have to turn the faucets on and off.
 Ship after ship.
 Cabin by cabin.
 Week after week.
 Until Corona is over.
 Until the borders open again.
 Until guests are allowed on board again.
 Until things return to how they were when the cruise boom seemed like a fairy tale."

 While the famous Meyer shipyard in Papenburg "fears" that no more cruise ships will be ordered for a long time, the Flensburg-based shipbuilder FSG has filed for insolvency.